Cascatelli: History

 Cascatelli was officially released in 2021, after a three-year research and development process.
 That process is documented in The Sporkful podcast series "Mission: ImPASTAble".

+The shape was licensed to Trader Joe’s.

 Composition and use

 Cascatelli are a half-tubed pasta made of hard durum wheat flour and water, or semolina.
-The suggested cook time is 13–15 minutes.
+The suggested cook time is 8-10 minutes.